angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ```

 The step time has to be multiplied by 2 because a full cycle consists of two steps (on and off).
-For the trigger release, we have have already created the necessary event stream `release$`, so we have the two parts ready to be combined.
+For the trigger release, we have already created the necessary event stream `release$`, so we have the two parts ready to be combined.

 ### Creating the notifier